tajhlande/lmae/README.md

 ## App framework

-To support easily writing small apps that use the display to do interesting things, there is the `lmae_module` module.
-In it, there is a class called `AppModule`, which your app can extend to get access to a basic app running framework.
+To support easily writing small apps that use the display to do interesting things, there is the `lmae.app` module.
+In it, there is a class called `App`, which your app can extend to get access to a basic app running framework.
 Your app just needs to know how to `prepare()` itself, how to `run()`, and how to `stop()`.